 Ailo’s Journey, written and directed by Guillaume Maidatchevsky, follows the first migration of a newborn reindeer in Lapland.

 Filmmaker Guillaume Maidatchevsky spent years working on the script for Ailo’s Journey, a film about a young reindeer calf’s adventures migrating across the Arctic.
 The feature is a Finnish-French co-production between Borsalino Productions and MRP Matila Röhr Productions.
 International sales are being handled by Gaumont Film Company from France.
 The feature has been sold to several countries across Europe, as well as to Asian countries such as Japan and China.
-Ailo’s Journey heads to cinemas in January 2019.
+Ailo’s Journey heads to cinemas in Finland in December 2018.
+Ailo’s Journey is projected to sell 100 million tickets worldwide.

-The international co-production has filmed in Finnish Lapland, in the municipalities of Posio and Utsjoki throughout the past year, with filming about to wrap soon.
+The international co-production has filmed in Finnish Lapland, in the municipalities of Posio and Utsjoki throughout the past year.
 Guillaume and his team were surprised how the nature of northern Finland has become a character in the film.

 An unexpected character